Online Accounting Courses for College Credit

 Students looking into accountancy can check out Accounting 101: Financial Accounting, in which you'll study chapters like:

-- Financial Accounting covers accounting basics, cash flow statements, financial ratios, payroll accounting, stockholder's equity, bookkeeping and depreciation.
+- Financial Accounting covers accounting basics, cash flow statements and bookkeeping.

-- Accounting System and Accounting Basics covers the fundamentals of accounting, such as recording transactions, balancing financials and putting together financial statements.
-Students are presented with definitions of common accounting terms.
+- The Accounting System and Accounting Basics covers the fundamentals of accounting, such as recording transactions, balancing financials and putting together financial statements.
+Students are presented with definitions of common accounting terms, as well as helpful accounting tips and examples of basic principles in practice.

 Find schools that offer these popular programs